st-tech/zr-obp/README.md

 </details>

 Please refer to to our [documentation](https://zr-obp.readthedocs.io/en/latest/ope.html) for the basic formulation of OPE and the definitions of several OPE estimators.
-Note that, in addition to the above algorithms and estimators, the pipeline provides flexible interfaces.
+Note that, in addition to the above algorithms and estimators, Open Bandit Pipeline provides flexible interfaces.
 Therefore, researchers can easily implement their own algorithms or estimators and evaluate them with our data and pipeline.
-Moreover, the pipeline provides an interface for handling real-world logged bandit feedback data.
+Moreover, Open Bandit Pipeline provides an interface for handling real-world logged bandit feedback data.
-Thus, practitioners can combine their own real-world data with the pipeline and easily evaluate bandit algorithms' performance in their settings with OPE.
+Thus, practitioners can combine their own real-world data with Open Bandit Pipeline and easily evaluate bandit algorithms' performance in their settings with OPE.

 ## Topics and Tasks